Council has transformed its 32-hectare former waste facility site at Claremont Meadows into a landmark sport and recreation destination.

 • inclusive children’s play, water play, and nature play areas, including fixed and natural shade

-• youth precinct, including floodlit skate park, pump track and multi-sport courts
+• youth zone, including floodlit skate park, pump track and multi-sport courts

 • floodlit netball courts and district level cricket practice facilities